constellation-app/constellation/CoreQualityControlView/release/modules/ext/docs/CoreQualityControlView/src/au/gov/asd/tac/constellation/views/qualitycontrol/quality-control-view.md

 </div>
 &nbsp;

 *Note: A node is considered to have an OK Quality by default.
-Only when a rule fails will the Quality will be modified, matching the priority value assigned to the rule that failed.*
+Only when a rule fails will the Quality be modified, matching the priority value assigned to the rule that failed.*
-&nbsp; &nbsp; &nbsp; *If multiple rules fail, then the Quality for the node will be set to the highest priority value from among the rules that failed.*
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; *If multiple rules fail, then the Quality for the node will be set to the highest priority value from among the rules that failed.*